rikimontgomery/portfolio/README.md

 ## Setup Instructions

 1. _Access my [Repository](https://github.com/rikimontgomery/portfolio)_

-* _You can view them online or download/clone my repository yourself._
+* _You can view the directory files online or clone them from my repository._

-2 _Make sure your have a text editor and your own GitHub account setup to work with your terminal._
+2. _Make sure your have a text editor and your own GitHub account setup to work with your terminal._

 3. _Break things._